With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Napa County, CA. Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Napa County, California may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Napa County Health And Human Services Mental Health Division is a mental health clinic in Napa County, California, located at 2751 Napa Valley Corporate Drive, Building A, 94559 zip code.
-Napa County Health And Human Services Mental Health Division offers outpatient treatment.
-Napa County Health And Human Services Mental Health Division provides individual psychotherapy, trauma therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
-Napa County Health And Human Services Mental Health Division also supports seniors or older adults, people with serious mental illness and people with trauma.
-Some other services provided by Napa County Health And Human Services Mental Health Division include housing services, suicide prevention services and court-ordered outpatient treatment.
+Napa County Health And Human Services Mental Health Division is a mental health treatment center in Napa County, CA, located at 2751 Napa Valley Corporate Drive, Building A, 94559 zip code area.
+Napa County Health And Human Services Mental Health Division provides outpatient treatment.
+Napa County Health And Human Services Mental Health Division offers cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
+Napa County Health And Human Services Mental Health Division also supports people with serious mental illness, clients referred from the court/judicial system and people with PTSD.
+Additional services at Napa County Health And Human Services Mental Health Division consist of suicide prevention services, housing services and therapeutic foster care.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.